 Santo Domingo De Los Tsachilas Ecuador Travel Guide

-Local bus routes cover a wide area, connecting neighborhoods, markets, and commercial zones.
+Local bus services cover a wide area, connecting neighborhoods, markets, and commercial zones.
 The city's main bus terminal, Terminal Terrestre, functions as a central point for both inter-city and some local bus services.
-Other important hubs include the central market areas and major avenues where numerous bus stops are located.
+Other major hubs include the central market areas and major avenues where numerous bus stops are located.
 You can often identify bus routes by signs in the front window or by asking the driver or fare collector.

 Have a general idea of your route and destination landmarks.
 Show the driver the name of your destination on a chart.